joefizz/joefizz.github.io/_posts/2022-01-02-Change IP of DO Droplet.md

 Sometimes it's necessary to change the public IP address of a cloud deployed system.
 I had need to do that recently and wanted to be able to do it again on a regular basis, here we go.

 I recently moved a script that I regularly use from AWS to DO for cost saving.
-The script calls others cripts that pull subdomain info for various root domains.
+The script calls other scripts that pull subdomain info for various root domains.
 After migrating the script and running it for the first time in DO I noticed that I was getting a lot more results than expected...
 I went through some troubleshooting steps thinking I must've missed something and was getting historic results, but no, these were valid results.

-So my first thought (and so far my only thought) is that due to me being on a new IP after moving from AWS then a lot of the sources i;m using for searching for subdomains are letting me back after flaggin my previous IP address.
+So my first thought (and so far my only thought) is that due to me being on a new IP after moving from AWS then a lot of the sources i'm using for searching for subdomains are letting me back after flagging my previous IP address.
 I have no logs or reports saying that my IP has been blocked anywhere, but this is my running theory.

 ## Step 1 - The setup

-Digital Ocean uses a Ruby thing for API calls.
-I tend to try and avoid Ruby where I can (he says while using Ruby to host this blog) however there isn't much I can do abotu that.
+Digital Ocean uses a Ruby thing for API calls (I found out half-way through that they also have a normal API).
+I tend to try and avoid Ruby where I can (he says while using Ruby to host this blog) however there isn't much I can do about that.

 ### Ruby Install
-Ensure Ruby is installed on the host from where we will be runnign this script (Ubuntu 20.04):
+Ensure Ruby is installed on the host from where we will be running this script (Ubuntu 20.04):

 `sudo apt install ruby-full`